What do you want to do when you retire?

 For many retiring seniors, the high cost of medical care can be quite a shock when they are no longer part of a company plan.
 This is especially true if you retire before 65, the age you qualify for Medicare.

 And once you qualify and begin receiving Medicare, you may face significant out-of-pocket expenses including prescription drug costs.
-Even after you turn 65 and qualify for Medicare, it can be helpful to have additional health insurance through your employer because there are gaps in Medicare coverage.
+Even after you turn 65 and qualify for Medicare, it can be helpful to have additional health insurance through your employer or Medicare Supplement Insurance because there are gaps in Medicare coverage.

 Having a job that pays medical benefits after you retire could save thousands of dollars a year in medical expenses.